Master of Media Practice

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Media Practice focuses on media industry content production, in a rapidly changing, increasingly global context.
-Areas of study include writing for media, media liaison, broadcast and online journalism, ethical and legal issues in the media, and international media practice.
+The Master of Media Practice at Sydney focuses on media content production in an increasingly global context.
+You will gain critical knowledge and skills in writing for media, media liaison, broadcast and online journalism, ethical and legal issues in the media, and international media practice.

-The Graduate Diploma and Graduate Certificate in Media Practice provide shorter avenues to update and extend your professional skills, or to explore new career directions.
+The Graduate Diploma and Graduate Certificate in Media Practice provide shorter avenues for you to update and extend your professional skills, or to explore new career directions.

 Further course information